vercel/hyperlinks/README.md

 in `~/.hyperterm.js`.

 - focus on the HyperTerm window and `Ctrl + C` to abort opening url.
+- click a link to open it in your default browser.
-- hold `Command` key and click a link to open it in your default browser.
+- hold `Command` or `Alt`(On PC keyboard) key and click a link to open it in hyperterm window.

 ## Customizing styles